WHAT TYPE OF CAMERA DO YOU USE & HOW DO YOU EDIT YOUR PHOTOS?

 WHAT’S THE BEST WAY TO LEARN FRENCH?

-Oh wow!
-Je ne sais pas.
+Practice, persistence, passion.
 I’m still learning French everyday I live in France, and will never speak it perfectly no matter how much progress I make.
 The best way to learn is to live in France, as I didn’t speak any French before I moved here and now I am very confident living my day to day life in French and hanging out with friends in my second language.
 Take a class at the community college or adult education centers if you can.
 If you can’t do that get Rosetta Stone and a French dictionary and practice by listening to French music and watching French films.
 Also if possible watch films in your native language with the subtitles in French, this way you can learn how to translate things from your first language into a more French way of speaking.
 It takes time, and effort, and is never easy to learn a second language regardless of which one.
-Just give it your best, don’t be afraid to make mistakes, and fake it till you make it.
+Just give it your best, don’t be afraid to make mistakes, and fake it until you make it.

 HOW DO YOU DO YOUR HAIR?

-There is not secret to how I do my hair.
+There is no secret to how I do my hair.
 I was honestly just born with A LOT of it and I almost never cut it.
 In the past I used to color it blonde, but since several years I have let it grow out to it’s natural color.
 I usually just let it air dry and retouch it with a curling iron in a medium to large barrel size.
 I occasionally straighten it with a flat iron.
 When I wear it up, I usually wear a pony tail or a large chignon which I achieve with the help of a hair donut.
-I also swear by Morrocan Oil.
+I also use a lot of Moroccan Oil.

 HOW TALL ARE YOU?